 - Shuja Shah who signed the treaty with the British, was driven from the throne and spent 20 years in exile in India.

 1834 Shuja Shah tried to regain the throne by marching a Sikh army through Punjab, (now Pakistan), the northern region in India closest to Afghanistan.

 1836.
 The Afghan prince, Dost Mohammad Khan, defeated the Shuja Shah west of Peshawar, but lost the city.
 Dost Muhammad contacted the British governor general of India asking for help to regain Peshawar, thereby formally setting the stage for British intervention.

 1837.
 With backing from Russia, a Persian army besieged the city of Herat.
 The British saw this as a threat to their interests in India, and began to fear a Russian invasion of the North-Western frontier of Afghanistan.

 1839-1843.
 The First Anglo-Afghan War erupted.

 1843-1895.
-The British greatly expanded their empire at the expense of the Afghan nation once ruled at Ahmed Shah Durrani.
+The British greatly expanded their empire at the expense of the Afghan nation once ruled by Ahmed Shah Durrani.

-1880.
-In July, Ayub Khan, Abdur Rahman's cousin, rose in revolt, defeated a British detachment at the Battle of Maiwand in July, and besieged Kandahar.
+- In July 1880, Ayub Khan, Abdur Rahman's cousin, rose in revolt, defeated a British detachment at the Battle of Maiwandy, and besieged Kandahar.